erdeneryesil/NeuralNetworkCore/NeuralNetworkMnist/README.md

 <img src="https://github.com/erdeneryesil/NeuralNetworkCore/assets/14914042/08706771-f9f6-450e-abe8-26a65468ffa4" width="800"/>
 </p>

-<b>New</b> button is clicked and the artifical neural network to be created is designed step by step.<br/>
+Button <b>New</b> is clicked and the artifical neural network to be created is designed step by step.<br/>
 Step 1 : The features of the input layer are determined.<br/>
 Step 2 : The features of the hidden layers are determined.<br/>
 Step 3 : The features of the output layer are determined.<br/>